seanmcelroy/luxelot/README.md

 The `KeyContainer` parameter is the file into which to save the cryptographic key material for the node.
 This file is saved into AppData/luxelot/{KeyContainer}.{RandomExtension}, which on Linux is the ~/.config/luxelot path.
 The extension contains data (an IV/salt) used to decrypt the file's contents and must not be changed on the file system or else decryption will fail.
 In this example, node "bob" does not specify a key container, and so that node's key material will be recreated on every program run.

 The `NoPassword` option sets the password to the literal value "insecure", which can be used to run luxelot headless or without an external terminal when debugging in vscode/vscodium.
+There is also a `NoKeyContainerEncryption` option which does not set a password at all.
+This is only useful for a Luxelot developer to forego the password hashing time for decrypting key containers in iterative development processes.
+Please do not set this in production.

 ## FAQs